wrynearson/wrynearson.github.io/src/posts/2018-03-01-sri-lanka-tuktuk.md

 {% image "./src/assets/img/2020-12-08-sri-lanka-tuk-tuk/3.jpg", "3", "(min-width: 30em) 50 vw, 100vw" %}

-*Written on July 6th, 2018 for Clamp Magazine from a trip in early 2018.*
+*Written on July 6th, 2018 for Clamp Magazine from a trip in early 2018.
+Published here on December 8th, 2020.*